-A roll call vote was taken: Mr. Lewis and Mr. Edmunds were absent.
-The remaining Board members (Terrell, Agidius, Thilo, Hall, Westerberg, and Luna) voted in favor of the motion.
+A roll call vote was taken: motion carried unanimously (Terrell, Agidius, Thilo, Hall, Westerberg, and Luna all voted Yes).

-During Executive Session, the Board discussed and considered, as Regents of the University of Idaho (1) the potential acquisition by the University of Idaho of an interest in real property that is currently owned by private parties.
-During Executive Session the Board discussed and considered issues related to a matter of probably litigation.
+During Executive Session, the Board discussed and considered: (1) as Regents of the University of Idaho the potential acquisition by the University of Idaho of an interest in real property that is currently owned by private parties; (2) issues related to a matter of probable litigation; (3) issues related to the evaluation, dismissal, or disciplining of, or to hear complaints of charges brought against a public officer, employee, staff member or individual agent, or public school students.

-M/S (Hall/Agidius): To go out of Executive Session at 6:00 pm.
-All members present
+M/S (Agidius/Hall): To go out of Executive Session.
+Motion carried unanimously.